Harvest Your Own Homegrown Potatoes Year After Year

 As the potatoes grow and after the second hilling, add mulch of straw or well rotted (at least 2 years old) sawdust.
 The mulch will allow the soil to breath.
 Autumn leaves can also be used if they are shredded before using.

 The mulch will not only keep the soil cooler and moister, but will also prevent potato beetles from being a problem because it provides a barrier and gives haven to insects that eat beetle larvae.

 You can start harvesting "new potatoes" a few weeks after the plants begin flowering.
 Dig into the loose soil that you hilled and gently pull out these thin-skinned potatoes.Gently remove them from the plant to avoid harming the plants development and further potato development.

 Use early varieties of potatoes first and later varieties for storage.Red potatoes and Yukon Gold potatoes are great choices for obtaining new potatoes.
 Begin harvesting the main crop of potatoes after their vines die back and they lose most of their color.
 This may be caused by light frost or simply because they have reached maturity.
 Potatoes can be left in the ground for several frosts but should be harvested before the ground freezes to prevent damage to the potatoes

 The Best Crop Rotation for Potatoes

 To control soil borne diseases and pests, plant mustard greens into areas in the fall where potatoes were grown that spring.
 Enjoy the greens from these plants in the late fall and winter and/or early spring.
 This is an inexpensive alternative to expensive fumigants used by farmers who grow potatoes.
-They found that 86% of highest quality tubers.
-If possible avoid planting potatoes, tomatoes, or peppers in the same ground the following year as they are closely related plants.
+Many potato farmers have found an 86% improvement in the quality of tubers when potatoes are rotated with mustard greens.
+Also, if possible, avoid planting potatoes, tomatoes, or peppers in the same ground the following year as they are closely related plants.

 You May Never Buy Store-bought Potatoes Again!